 Marriage Keeps Us Pure And Secure

 Temptation is constantly lurking around us trying to get us to take the bait.
 In fact, here is what Jesus says in Matthew 5:28 about one, “I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
-Marriage is designed to keep us pure in our heart, mind, and body.
+Marriage is designed to keep us pure in our hearts, mind, and body.
 The bond of marriage offers deep satisfying love that meets the need for physical, emotional, and spiritual intimacy.
-It is through this connection that gives a person the support to defeat temptation.
-With intimacy come a sense of security and the feeling of being safe.
+It is this connection that gives a person the support to defeat temptation.
+With intimacy come to a sense of security and the feeling of being safe.
 When God created Adam and Eve in the garden they were both naked and unashamed (Gen. 2:25).
-Marriage gives us the opportunity to be fully known by their spouse at the deepest and most vulnerable level, which bring trust.
+Marriage gives us the opportunity to be fully known by our spouse at the deepest and most vulnerable level, which brings trust.
 When a marriage is placed firmly on Christ, it makes it harder for the enemy to weasel his way in.

 Marriage Benefits Children

 After God created man and woman He saw that it was good.
 By nature our God is a God of relationships as we see in the trinity as well as the creation of angels; therefore He recognized the immediate need for companionship for Adam.
-God created woman to be the perfect match, companion, and help mate for him.
+God created a woman to be the perfect match, companion, and help mate for him.
 Marriage is a precious gift from God that refines, strengthens, empowers, teaches, and ultimately points us back to Him.
 It is God’s best for you and the person you choose to spend your life with.
 Couples who have allowed God to be at the center of their lives individually and relationally become a living testimony of God’s blessings and redeeming love.